 - Start with a properly designed product and ensure it meets existing safety standards.

 - Have a quality program in place to ensure that the product is manufactured to specification.
 The program should also account for any components secured from third parties.

 - Make documentation a priority, keeping design specifications and product orders on hand.
 Any changes to these specifications must be documented.
 Procedures and instructions can help ensure that products are manufactured in a repeatable way.
 Additionally, documentation can help defend a manufacturer in the event of a products liability claim.

-Premises: Premises liability is fairly limited, because most manufacturing facilities are not open to the public.
+Premises: Premises liability is limited because most manufacturing facilities are not open to the public.

 - Precautions: If tours are given, visitors must be kept out of hazardous areas and away from chemicals, machinery and material handling equipment.

 Learn more about Nationwide’s recommended lines of coverage for manufacturers, such as equipment breakdown, cyber liability, and workers’ compensation, by contacting your agent today.